Brighton94/chat-bot-stackoverflow-assistant/README.md

 At the end, I combined everything that I have done and enabled the bot to maintain a dialogue.
 I trained/taught the bot to sequentially determine the intent and, depending on the intent, select the best answer.
 As soon as this was done, I had the have the opportunity to chat with the bot and check how well it answers both programming-related and general questions such as: "Hey", "How are you doing?", "What's your hobby?", "How to write a loop in python?", "How to delete rows in pandas?", "python3 re", "What is the difference between c and c++", "Multithreading in Java", "Catch exceptions C++", "What is AI?", etc.

-As a next step of this project, I could build a Telegram chatbot hosted on AWS or on Flask to get a web-server that servers as a chatbot.
+As next steps of this project I could:

+1. Build a **Telegram chatbot** hosted on AWS or on Flask to get a web-server that servers as a chatbot and/or
+2. **build a custom chatbot**.
+Since it is a difficult task to evaluate the quality of a conversation with a chatbot, it is advised to use the previous Chatterbot as a baseline to get a good sense of the quality of the conversation.
+There are various recommendations made for how to build a custom chatbot.
+Here are the 5 approaches to consider:
+  - Generative model: n-gram language model.
+  - Generative model: LSTM-based language model.
+  - Conditional language modeling: seq2seq model.
+  - Selective model: embeddings-based ranking.
+  - Selective model: DSSM.

+Also, one thing to note about dialogue chatbots is that choosing the right dataset to train a chatbot can make a big difference.